sgl-project/sglang/README.md

 ### Benchmark Performance

-- Benchmark a single static batch.
-Run the following command without launching a server.
+- Benchmark a single static batch by running the following command without launching a server.
 The arguments are the same as those for `launch_server.py`.
+This is not a dynamic batching server, so it may run out of memory for a batch size that can run successfully with a real server.
+This is because a real server will truncate the prefill into several batches/chunks, while this unit test does not do this.
   ```
   python -m sglang.bench_latency --model-path meta-llama/Meta-Llama-3-8B-Instruct --batch 32 --input-len 256 --output-len 32
   ```